nebulastream/nebulastream/docs/design/20241011_source_redesign.md

 By contrast, when a source is producing and thus requesting buffers at a faster rate than downstream tasks can release them, case 2) applies.
 In a temporary case, enough buffers are available and the buffer manager will happily give them out to fast producers, so the available buffers will be automatically be distributed relative to the demand.
 With the separation of I/O and compute pools, we prevent fast sources from stealing resources from the global pool.

+### Fairness of Distribution
-Problems arise when a single or few sources take so many buffers such that the mejority are impacted and have buffer requests denied, preventing them from making progress.
+Problems arise when a single or few sources take so many buffers such that the majority are impacted and have buffer requests denied, preventing them from making progress.

 In general, we want to guarantee **a single buffer available to fill in the background** for as many sources as possible.
 This is required to effectively utilize async I/O.